Verification Logic

 Step 2: Fuzzy Matching

-Once the bot has the OCR text, it compares it against every item in the build.
-Rather than requiring an exact string match, it uses fuzzy matching (powered by RapidFuzz).
+Once the bot has readable evidence text or structured fields, it compares them against the build.
+Rather than requiring an exact string match everywhere, OCR-style checks use fuzzy matching powered by RapidFuzz.
 This means "Refrshing" can still match "Refreshing" even though the spelling is slightly off.

-Each item is checked against the OCR text using the item name and all of its aliases.
+Each item is checked using the item name, aliases, and any relevant game-specific catalog data.
 The best match score wins.
 If the match is strong enough, it counts as a hit.
 If it's close but not great, it counts as a "maybe."
 If nothing is found, it's a miss.

 Excludes are checked first.
 If the OCR text matches an exclusion pattern for an item, that match is thrown out before scoring.
 This prevents "Refreshing Move" from counting as a match for "Refreshing."